jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 know!’
 The Mouse only growled in reply.
 ‘Please come back and finish your story!’
-Alice called after it, and the others all joined in chorus, ‘Yes, please do!’ but the Mouse only shook its head impatiently, and walked a little quicker.
+Alice called after it, and the others all joined in chorus, ‘Yes, please do!’ but the Mouse only shook its head impa- tiently, and walked a little quicker.
 ‘What a pity it wouldn’t stay!’ sighed the Lory as soon as it was quite out of sight; and an old Crab took the opportunity of saying to her daughter, ‘Ah, my dear!
 Let this be a lesson to you never to lose your temper!’ – ‘Hold your tongue,